Maps of World

 Area: 447, 400 Sq. km.

-Official Language: Uzbedk (jaga)
+Official Languages: Uzbedk (jaga)

 National Flag: Blue white and green stripes with the white edged in red and in the upper stripe a white crescent and 12 white stars.

-National Anthem : Untitled (1992)
+National Anthem: Untitled (1992)